cloudspannerecosystem/omegatrade/README.md

 Go back to the frontend folder.

 Run `npm start` in the `frontend` folder.
-This will serve the whole application and it will start running in the URL `http://localhost:4200`.
+This command will serve the whole application and it will start running in the URL `http://localhost:4200`.

 ## 6. (Optional) Configure Google OAuth in Frontend

 Google OAuth enables you to sign in with your Google account directly from the application.
-In Order to use this service you just need to follow the below steps.
+Here are the steps you need to follow in order to use this service.

 #### Creating Google OAuth credentials

 Step 6.1: Go to the [Google API Console Credentials](https://console.developers.google.com/apis/credentials).
 Click on Create Credentials and choose OAuth client ID.

-Step 6.2: In application type, choose Web application and name whatever you like.
+Step 6.2: Choose Web Application in the application type and enter the name of your choice.

-Step 6.3: Add frontend URL i.e. `http://localhost:4200` (from step 5) in Authorized JavaScript origins **ADD URI** section and Click create to continue.
-This will create Client ID.
+Step 6.3: Add frontend URL i.e. `http://localhost:4200` (from step 5) in Authorized JavaScript origins **ADD URI** section and click on create button.
+Copy your client id from the popup window.

 Step 6.4: Now we need to update the Client ID in the `environment.ts` file of frontend folder.